rust-lang/rfcs/text/0000-natvis.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-In rustc, a new `-C natvis={comma-separated list of .natvis files}` flag will be added which instructs the compiler to take the set of .natvis files for a given crate and store them in the crate metadata.
+In rustc, a new `-C natvis={path to single .natvis file}` flag will be added which instructs the compiler to take a `.natvis` file for a given crate, serialize the contents of this file and store it in the crate metadata.
 Rustc will not have any enforcement that the files specified via the new flag have the `.natvis` extension, but this is required in order for the Natvis to be loaded by both the VS debugger and WinDbg.
-This will be gated by the existing `-Z unstable-options` flag to ensure it is only used in unstable Rust.
-When running the linker, using the `MSVC` toolchain, a `/NATVIS` linker option would be set for each `.natvis` file.
-This includes `.natvis` files from all crate dependencies, if any exist, as well as the current crate and embed them into the PDB.
+This flag can be used multiple times to allow for multiple `.natvis` files to be embedded for each crate.
+This new flag will be gated by the existing `-Z unstable-options` flag to ensure it is only used in unstable Rust.
+When running the linker, using the `MSVC` toolchain, the contents of the `.natvis` file will be extracted from the crate metadata and store them in the target directory under a new `natvis` directory.
+A `/NATVIS` linker option would be set for each `.natvis` file which includes `.natvis` files from all crate dependencies, if any exist, as well as the current crate and embed them into the PDB.

 The MSVC linker supports embedding debugger visualizations defined in a Natvis file